10th Grade - School Year

 11th Grade - School Year

 Because no topic was present, things were pretty shaky for the first month of school.
 Wilfredo got me a meeting with Jon Marshall and Gene Finger, two engineers who worked at Curtis Instruments.
 I met with them and talked about the requirements of the course and discussed my different areas of interest up to this point.
-They started posing some research ideas that sounded very viable and interesting (like working on the Curtis Electric Bicycle project) and I was soon working on my new research project, Pulse Charging Algorithms for Nickel Metal Hydride Batteries (Essay available to download).
-It revolved around manipulating the different variables in a pulse (e.g. amplitude, frequency) and observing the effects.
+They started posing some research ideas that sounded very viable and interesting (like working on the Curtis Electric Bicycle project) and I was soon working on my new research project, Pulse Charging Algorithms for Nickel Metal Hydride Batteries.
+It revolved around manipulating the different variables in a pulse train (namely amplitude and frequency) and observing the effects on charging.
 The only battery pack for testing was a group of 20 batteries that were at many different chemical states.
 Some had self-discharged very low, and were damaged, some had reasonably high float voltages.
 We had to condition and normalize them before we could start any testing.
 As the school year progressed, it became obvious there was no way to complete the research in time.
-I decided that my attempts at conditioning and normalizing the batteries was interesting enough for the upcoming Manhattanville competition and the end of year school symposium (presentation available to download).
+I decided that my attempts at conditioning and normalizing the batteries was interesting enough for the upcoming Manhattanville competition and the end of year school symposium.

 This chart shows all charge/discharge runs on the battery pack for conditioning and normalization.
 Before and after float voltages are shown with a connected line.
-You can see that the "before" line (connected red dots) varies a lot while the "after" line (connected black dots) is relatively normalized, hence normalization.
+You can see that the "before" line (connected red dots) varies a lot while the "after" line (connected black dots) is relatively normalized.
 You can also see that the average voltage has increased as well, hence conditioning.

 12th Grade - Summer and School year